ZachLevine-11/Cpp-Projects/README.md

 ### Muse tools
-Headband EEG recording artefact removal tools using calculus/physics, including a GUI built in Tkinter.
+Headband EEG recording artefact removal tools using calculus/physics and pandas, including a GUI built in Tkinter.